-(f) for cases to be heard by more than one adjudicator;
+(f) for cases to be heard by more than

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 This Practice Note addresses issues when serving out of the jurisdiction and the permission of the court is required.
 It explains how to make an application and the form of order required.
 An application to serve out of the jurisdiction is generally made without notice and on the papers.
 Key

 What is electronic money?BREXIT: 11pm (GMT) on 31 December 2020 (‘IP completion day’) marked the end of the Brexit transition/implementation period entered into following the UK’s withdrawal from the EU.
 Following IP completion day, key transitional arrangements come to an end and significant